Soulmatters/soulmatters-Design/content/pages/_terms.md

 **PRICES**

 Our prices are in national currency - RON.
 SOULMATTERS DESIGN is not registered as VAT payer in Romania.
 All prices communicated to client are the FINAL prices.

-For EU transactions SOULMATTERS DESIGN have EUID and a VAT number according to EU laws.
-In this case, our client will also know our final price for web design services.
+For customers located in the intra-Community area, SOULMATTERS DESIGN have EUID and a VAT number.
+In this case, our client will also know our final price which will be communicated in Euro.

 **REFUND POLICY**